kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

    ...
    ```
    The full ontology can be found [here](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/ontology/insurance.ttl).
-   GPT-4 is then asked to generate a SPARQL query $Q_{SPARQL}$, instead of SQL, query to answer $Q_{NL}$.
+   GPT-4 is then asked to generate a SPARQL query $Q_{SPARQL}$, instead of SQL, for the same $Q_{NL}$.
 The full prompt, again copy-pasted
-   from the paper, looks like this:
+   from the paper with some simplifications, looks like this:
    ```
    Given the OWL model described in the following TTL file:
    <INSERT OWL ontology as triples>
    Write a SPARQL query that answers the question.
-The data for your query is available in a SERVICE identified by
-   <mapped>.
 Do not explain the query. return just the query, so it can be run verbatim from your response.
    Here’s the question:
    <INSERT QUESTION>
    ```
-   As a last step, the authors have a direct mapping one can easily have from $Q_{SPARQL}$ to a SQL query $Q_{SQL}$.
+   As a last step, the authors have a direct mapping from $Q_{SPARQL}$ to a SQL query $Q_{SQL}$.
+This is a quite straigh-forward step
+   as the modeling as an ontology vs relational schema have direct translations from classes and properties to tables and columns.

 Interesting comparison.
 There is some intuition for why one would be interested in the effectiveness of
 query generation through an ontology because one of the well-known
 pre-LLM text-to-SQL papers [ATHENA](https://www.vldb.org/pvldb/vol9/p1209-saha.pdf) did something similar.
 Instead of SPARQL they had another query language over an ontology called Ontology Query Language, which
 was then mapped to SQL.

 Results are even more interesting.
-The authors categories their 43 questions into
+The authors categorize their 43 questions into
 4 quadrants based on 2 dimensions:
-- Low vs high question complexity: questions that require only simple projections
+- Low vs high question complexity: Questions that require only simple projections
-are low complexity, vs those that require aggregations or math functions are high complexity.
+are low complexity.
+Those that require aggregations or math functions are high complexity.
-- Low vs high schema complexity: questions whose SQL queries require up to 4 tables are low schema complexity.
+- Low vs high schema complexity: Questions whose SQL queries require up to 4 tables are low schema complexity.
 Those that
   require 5 or more joins are high schema complexity.

 Here are the accuracy results.
 Accuracy here is "execution accuracy" meaning that  only the answers of the queries
 are checked against the ground truth answer.
 That is even if the SQL query GPT-4 generated was actually not correct
-but by luck it computed the correct answers, apparently happens very rarely in this study, the paper takes it as correct.
+but by luck it computed the correct answers the paper takes it as correct (apparently happens very rarely in this study).

 | Overall: 16.7% vs 54.2%| Low Schema Complexity | High Schema Complexity |
 | -------- | --------     | -------- |